Yusuf Ali Kenadid

-Family
+Biography

 Yusuf Ali Kenadid was born into the Bah Yaaqub (part of the larger Bah Dirooble) branch of the Osman Mahamuud, Majeerteen Darod family.
 He is the father of Osman Yusuf Kenadid, who would go on to create the Osmanya writing script for the Somali language.
 Yusuf Ali's grandson, Yasin Osman Kenadid, would later help found the Society for Somali Language and Literature.

 Yusuf Ali was not a lineal descendant of the previous dynasties that governed over northeastern Somalia.
 He independently amassed his own fortune, and would later evolve into a skilled military leader commanding more senior troops.
 "Kenadid" was not his surname, but rather a title given to him by his rivals.

 As per custom among the period's prominent urban traders, to ensure commercial success in the interior, Kenadid married a local woman.
 While traveling to the coast in his capacity as a merchant prince, he would thereafter entrust his business affairs to his second wife, Khadija.
 Her duties during her husband's absence included maintaining the extant commercial transactions with the local population, collecting debts, securing loans, and safeguarding merchandise stock that had been acquired during previous journeys.

-Yusf Ali's son, Ali Yusuf, succeeded him as Sultan of Hobyo.
+Yusuf Ali's son, Ali Yusuf, succeeded him as Sultan of Hobyo.

-Majeerteen and Hobyo Sultanates
+Reign

+The sultanate of Hobyo originated from a rift within the Majeerteen Sultanate.
+The election of Yusuf Ali as Sultan by Bah Lelkase and Bah Yaqub in Alula (which from the time of Boqor Xawaadane had been designated as the residence of the Bah Yaqubs) was the origin of a dynastic conflict.

-Initially, Kenadid's goal was to seize control of the neighboring Majeerteen Sultanate (Migiurtinia), which was then ruled by his cousin Boqor Osman Mahamuud.
-However, he was unsuccessful in this endeavor, and was eventually forced into exile in Yemen.
-A decade later, in the 1870s, Kenadid returned from the Arabian Peninsula with a band of Hadhrami musketeers and a group of devoted lieutenants.
+Initially, Yusuf Ali Kenadiid’s goal was to seize control of the neighboring Majeerteen Sultanate, which was then ruled by his cousin and rival, Boqor Osman Mahamud.
+However, he was unsuccessful in this endeavour, and was eventually forced into exile in Yemen.
+A decade later, in the 1870s, Kenadid returned from the Arabian Peninsula with a band of Hadhrami led by Husni Al Kathiri and with their assistance, he managed to overpower the local Habar Gidir clans in Mudug, and established the Sultanate of Hobyo in 1878.